Skip To Content

 Application for Reinstatement

-13.2.1 The member must complete an application form using Form 13B, deliver it to the College Legal Office and file it with the Tribunal Office.
+13.2.1 The registrant must complete an application form using Form 13B, including supplemental questions required by the College, if applicable, deliver it to the College and file it with the Tribunal Office.

 13.2.2 The Tribunal will not process the application for reinstatement and send it to the Registrar for referral unless: